Niamh Briggs: Ireland international

 Briggs was later named the Ireland Women's Player of the Year for a second successive year.
 Briggs captained the Ireland team that won the 2015 Women's Six Nations Championship and again finished the championship as the top points scorer, this time with 49.

 Briggs did not feature in the 2017 Six Nations due to a hamstring injury.
 She recovered from this injury and was initially included in the 2017 Women's Rugby World Cup squad.
 However she then had to withdraw from this squad because of an Achilles tendon injury.
 Briggs returned to the national team for the 2018 Six Nations.

 Briggs has played for the Ireland women's national rugby sevens team in several tournaments, including the 2013 European Women's Sevens Grand Prix Series and the Kazan Tournament during the 2016 Rugby Europe Women's Sevens Grand Prix Series.

 Garda Síochána officer

-Briggs is a Community Garda Síochána officer based at Roxboro Road Garda Station in Limerick.
+Briggs was a Community Garda Síochána officer based at Roxboro Road Garda Station in Limerick.
 She graduated from Garda Síochána College in 2010.
 In her role as a community officer, she has regularly organised rugby union and association football training sessions at Garryowen Football Club for children from local housing estates.
 In both 2013 and 2015 Briggs received the Coiste Siamsa award.
 The award is presented to Gardaí who have achieved success in their chosen sports and is presented by the Garda Commissioner.
 In 2013 she received she received the award from Martin Callinan and in 2015 she received it from Nóirín O'Sullivan.